-Because of consumers’ new habit of using tailored solutions for each purpose, new segments of specialised vehicles designed for very specific needs will emerge.
+Because of consumers’ new habit of using tailored solutions for each purpose, new segments of specialised vehicles like eco friendly cars are designed for very specific needs will emerge.
 For example, the market for a car designed specifically for e-hailing services—that is, a car designed for high utilisation, robustness, extra mileage, and passenger comfort—would already be in the millions of units today, and this is only the beginning.

 Stricter emission regulations, lower battery costs, more widely available charging infrastructure, and growing consumer acceptance will create new and strong momentum for electrified vehicle penetration (hybrid, plug-in, battery electric, and fuel cell) in the coming years.
 The interaction of consumer pull (partially driven by the total cost of ownership) and regulatory push will determine the rate of adoption, which will vary significantly at the regional and local levels.